absolutelightning/treds/README.md

 It is single threaded and has event loop.

-Leaf nodes are connected by Linkedlist in Radix Trie to faciliate the quick lookup of keys/values in sorted order.
+Implemented using modified Radix trees where leaf nodes are connected by Linkedlist in Radix Trie to faciliate the quick lookup of keys/values in sorted order.

+LinkedList of leaf nodes are updated at the time of create/delete and udpate of keys optimally.

 ## Comamnds
 * `set key value` - Sets a key value pair